AlisAquilae/Academia/content/Notes/Literature Notes/River Flow and Morphology/Reader RFM-Chapter 3-Derivation of the St-Venant equations.md

 One way of reasoning resulting (at least) in a mathematical form for the friction force goes as follows:

-1. One can state in general that the frictiono increases if the velocity increases, as this generates more turbulence.
+1. One can state in general that the friction increases if the velocity increases, as this generates more turbulence.
 Newton's hypothesis states that friction is in general proportional to the square of the velocity:

 $$
 F_f \sim u^2